 We visited on a Friday and there were plenty of edible delights to satisfy my taste buds, even though this isn’t the day that the market specialises in food.
 I’m told that on a Saturday or Sunday you’ll find even more delicious foods on offer.

 Phil’s favourite fish stall is ‘Something Fishy’, with their award winning oysters and neat rows of bags of something new to me, dulse.
 This seaweed, as I found out, has a very distinctive taste, and I couldn’t decide whether I liked it or hated it.
 It’s collected in Newcastle County Down and should be served with plenty of butter, which we were sadly lacking.
-I concluded that dulse may be one of those things that are perhaps just an acquired taste.
+I concluded that dulse is an acquired taste.

-As we wandered through the stalls, we sampled wonderful teas and admired geographically protected potatoes, tucked into freshly prepared humous and pesto and nibbled on moorish breads, including a treacle bread which was particularly good.
+As we wandered through the stalls, we sampled wonderful teas and admired geographically protected potatoes, tucked into freshly prepared humous and pesto and nibbled on moreish breads, including a treacle bread which was particularly good.
 You could really taste the treacle, yet it wasn’t too sweet.
 Champ soda bread was another hit.
-And if you’ve not come across champ before, it’s mashed potato with shallots or spring onions and, in this case, bacon too.
-Yum!
+And if you’ve not come across champ before, it’s a mix of mashed potato with shallots or spring onions and, in this case, bacon too.

 It wasn’t long before I could see just how much Phil loves his work with the Belfast Food Tour.
 His passion for food is infectious.
 “I love meeting new people and introducing them to my Belfast,” he explained, “I take people to the places where I would take my friends to taste my city.”